Azure/apiforfhir-migration-tool/FHIR-data-migration-tool-docs/README.md

 ```
 ### Export with de-identified data

-Export can be done with de-identified data. <br>
+Export can be done with de-identified data.
+This is helpful when you may need to systematically change or transform your data during the process of migration (for example, if you need to truncate or round some data to the 18th digit). <br>
-__Note__: The de-identification of data during export is support when isparallel is set to true as Azure API for FHIR only supports de-identified export at the system level ($export).
+__Note__: The de-identification of data during export is only supported when isparallel is set to true as Azure API for FHIR only supports de-identified export at the system level ($export).

-During the deployment of the migration tool, users have the option to enable or disable exporting with de-identification by specifying their values as true or false. <br>If you select true, you need to enter the configuration file name.
+Please note that if you need to use this option, you will need to follow the steps listed in the "Extra prerequisites needed (advanced scenarios)" section above to set up the configuration file and storage account container.
+During the deployment of the migration tool, you will have the option to enable or disable exporting with de-identification by specifying their values as true or false. <br>If you select true, you will need to enter the configuration file name.

 Take a look at the screenshot below to learn how to configure the export settings.
 By default, exporting with de-identification is set to false.

 ![De-Identified](images/Export-with-history-and-delete-deidentified.png)

-## Export FHIR Data from API for FHIR server
+## Export in the migration tool

 The [built-in API for FHIR $export operation](https://learn.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/export-data) is leveraged in this migration tool for exporting the data from API for FHIR server.
 The $export PaaS endpoints are asynchronous, long-running HTTP APIs.
 The storage account is used for staging NDJSON files between the $export and $import.
 The storage account is also used by Azure Durable Functions to store state.